Joko Anwar

 Joko Anwar (born 3 January 1976) is an Indonesian film director, producer, screenwriter, and actor.
 Prior to becoming a filmmaker, he worked as a journalist and film critic.

 Anwar first rose to prominence for co-writing Nia Dinata's 2003 hit Arisan! which won five awards at the 2004 Citra Award.
 He then made his feature film directorial debut with the romantic comedy Joni's Promise in 2005, gaining a Best Director nomination at the 2005 Citra Award.
 He has since directed a wide range of genres: the noir thriller Dead Time: Kala (2007), psychological thriller The Forbidden Door (2009), supernatural horror Satan's Slaves (2017) and its sequel Satan's Slaves 2: Communion (2022), and live-action superhero Gundala (2019).
 In 2024, Anwar's anthology series Joko Anwar's Nightmares and Daydreams was released on Netflix.

 Anwar has won 3 Citra Awards out of 13 nominations for directing and screenwriting.
 He won the Best Director Awards twice: in 2015 for the urban drama A Copy of My Mind and in 2020 for the folk horror Impetigore as well as the Best Screenplay Award in 2008 for co-writing Mouly Surya's Fiksi..
 He has also been nominated for a total of 7 Maya Awards, winning Best Director for Satan's Slaves in 2017.
-As of 2022, Anwar has two films in the top 10 list of highest-grossing Indonesian films of all-time: Satan's Slaves 2: Communion at No. 3 with 6.39 million admissions and Satan's Slaves at No. 9 with 4.2 million admissions.
+As of 2022, two of Anwar films are in top 10 list of most watched Indonesian films of all time: Satan's Slaves 2: Communion and Satan's Slaves, respectively at third and ninth, with 6.39 million and 4.2 million admissions.

 As an actor, Anwar has appeared in multiple films, including starring roles in Edwin's award-winning feature film debut Blind Pig Who Wants to Fly opposite Ladya Cheryl.

 In 2019, Indonesia Tatler included Anwar in its list of the most influential film directors in modern Indonesian cinema.

 Early life

 Anwar was born in Medan, North Sumatra where he grew up watching kung fu and horror films.
-He went to the highschool of SMA Negeri 1 Medan, a public school, and spent a year in the United States as an exchange student at the Wheeling Park High School in West Virginia.
-He wrote and directed plays as a student.
-While he wanted to study filmmaking, he went to enroll at the Bandung Institute of Technology (ITB) to study Aeronautical Engineering because his family could not afford to send him to a film school.
-After graduating in 1999, he became a journalist and film critic at The Jakarta Post.

-Anwar's first film production experience came as an assistant director in Sekar Ayu Asmara's directorial debut Biola Tak Berdawai in 2002.
+He went to the highschool of SMA Negeri 1 Medan, a public school, and was selected as a member of the 1991 National Paskibraka team, representing North Sumatra Province.